-The Code seeks to ensure that the responsibilities of school and education settings leaders towards children and staff are discharged by:
+The Code seeks to ensure that the responsibilities of senior leaders of schools towards children and staff are discharged by.

-- raising awareness of illegal, unsafe, unprofessional and unwise behaviour; - clarifying which behaviours constitute safe practice and which behaviours should be avoided; - assisting staff to monitor their own standards and practice and reduce the risk of allegations being made against them; - · reducing the incidence of positions of trust being abused or misused;
+- raising awareness of illegal, unsafe, unprofessional, and unwise behaviour. - clarifying which behaviours constitute safe practice and which behaviours should be avoided. - assisting staff to monitor their own standards and practice and reduce the risk of allegations being made against them. - reducing the incidence of positions of trust being abused or misused.